Music at First United Methodist Church of Boulder

 Music at FUMC Boulder is an important and valued part of worship, fellowship and of the Boulder community.
 The church ensembles include singers, instrumentalists and bell-ringers.
 The adult The Chancel Choir leads singing and provides music for the worship service each week from September until June.
 This includes a major work with orchestra, aided by singer friends from the community, in December and May.
 No audition is required, and new members of any experience level, including high school students, are welcomed.
 The Bell Choir plays a 5-octave set of Schulmerich hand bells, and performs in worship several times a year.

 Our Director of Music, Gerald W. Holbrook, holds a Doctoral degree in organ performance from University of Nebraska-Lincoln and a Masters degree in piano performance from Roosevelt University in Chicago.
 With over 30 years experience in choral music he also has an interest in Gregorian chant, gives workshops around the country in this ancient genre, and has three recordings to his credit.
 As a composer, he focuses on sacred music, particularly choral and organ works, some of which have been performed by San Francisco’s noted Schola Cantorum as well as by church choirs around the country.
-He is currently the Director of Music at First United Methodist Church in Boulder, and the Chorus Master for Opera Fort Collins.
+For many years, Dr. Holbrook worked with Opera Fort Collins as Chorus Master and Director of Outreach.
+In addition to his work at First Methodist, he is also the Associate Conductor of the Seicento Baroque Ensemble.

 Our church building houses an historic Roosevelt pipe organ, built in 1888 by first cousins of Franklin Roosevelt.
 With 39 ranks, 34 stops and 2,114 pipes, it is highly prized by both our congregation and the Boulder area.